DevExpress/dotnet-eud/dashboard-for-desktop/articles/dashboard-designer/designing-dashboard-items/pivot/conditional-formatting.md

 ---
 # Conditional Formatting

 A Pivot dashboard item applies conditional formatting to cell values.
-You can calculate a format rule by measures placed in the **Values** section and dimensions placed in the **Columns** or **Rows** sections.
+You can calculate a format rule by measures placed in the **Values** section and dimensions placed in the **Columns** or **Rows** section.

 > [!NOTE]
 > Note that you can use [hidden measures](../../binding-dashboard-items-to-data/hidden-data-items.md) to specify a condition used to apply formatting to visible values.